 Other Common Names

-Yellow Wooly Bear (caterpillar)
+Yellow Woolybear, Yellow Bear (caterpillar)

 Identification

-Caterpillars very variable in color - beige/yellow/dark red-brown/black.
+Caterpillars exceedingly variable in color - beige/yellow/dark red-brown/black.
 Body covered in long soft hairs (setae) of variable length - some much longer than the others (more than three body segments in length).
 Often one long hair in center of each tuft.
 Spiracles white.

 (1)Range

-Widespread throughout most of North America.
+Widespread throughout most of North America, but more common in the east -

-Mature caterpillars May through November.
+Mature caterpillars May through November

 Caterpillars feed on "many low-growing plants, and woody shrubs and trees"

-(1)See Also
+See Also

 Salt Marsh Caterpillar